krshedd/GCL-R-Scripts/README.md

 Release notes serve to update you periodically of major changes so you don't have to go through each commit specifically to note changes.

 ## Branches
 The `GCL-R-Scripts` repository has two main branches: `master` and `develop`.
 The thought is to loosely follow this [successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
 The `master` branch is what we should all be pulling from and sourcing to.
 Ideally, the `develop` branch is where new functions are added and changes are made to existing scripts between *releases*.
 When it is time for a new *release* the `develop` branch is merged back to the `master` branch once code has been vetted and tested.
+If there are bugs in a *release* that need immediate attention, a temporary `hotfix` branch should be created from the `master` to address the bug.

 ## Issues
 One of the most powerful features of GitHub is tracking *Issues*.
 When someone has a problem with one of our functions, finds a bug, or wants a new feature, it is best to create a *Issue*.
 This allows us to: